aditya9211/Blur-and-Clear-Classification/README.md

 ```

 **We have used the Backprop Algorithm for Training using the SGD Optimizer with Momentum .
-Rescaled the Images to 100 x 100 Pixels in Grayscale Coding and done median filtering to filter the noise in Images.**
+Rescaled the Images to 100 x 100 Pixels in Grayscale Coding and done median filtering to filter out the noise from Images.**

 `Need the Images that are clear in separate folder and one with blurred in other folder.
  Because it is a training phase of Supervised Learning `